 If the name of your wireless home network doesn’t appear on your list of available networks, there are 2 things to do initially:

 - Check that you’re looking for the correct network name—otherwise known as your Service Set Identifier (SSID).
-You can find the name of your Cogeco network by logging in to My Account, or in the UltraFibre Internet User Guide, which was given to you by the technician who installed your service.
+You can find the name of your Cogeco network on My Account under Equipment, or in the UltraFibre Internet User Guide that was given to you by the technician who installed your service.

 - Check if your network can be detected by another Wi-Fi-enabled device.
 If another device can detect your network, it means there’s likely a problem with the device you were using previously.
 To fix the problem, you should consult the manufacturer of this device for troubleshooting.